 On December 30, 1955, the Metrotones were at the Karamu Theater at a party given by the Student Theater.
 The members were named as Melvin Smith, Leonard Veal, James Frierson, Charles Turner, and "LaVeria" Eaton.

 I could only find a single performance for them in 1956.
 In March, they were at the Rose Room of the Majestic Hotel, along with Duke Jenkins' Orchestra.

 When they seemed to be ready, manager Russell Cole brought them to Sandy Beck and Henry George's Reserve Records (at 1735 Chester), where they signed a recording contract on January 31, 1957.

-In early February, the Metrotones returned from a gig in New Miami, and went right into the Reserve studios to record.
+In early February, the Metrotones returned from a gig in New Miami, Ohio, and went right into the Reserve studios to record.
 They'd been on the show with the Little Walkin' Willie Quartet, which was brought along to back them up.
 Also on the session was Fred Camp, newly-returned to the group.
-Thus, the Metrotones on record are a sextet: Sonny Turner, Leuvenia Eaton, Fred Camp, Leonard Veal, James Frierson, and Melvin Smith.
+Thus, the Metrotones on record are a sextet: Sonny Turner, Luvenia Eaton, Fred Camp, Leonard Veal, James Frierson, and Melvin Smith.